manuelpepe/PyAutoBlockchain/GUIDE.md

 ### 3. Register contracts

-Registering a contract allows your strategies to call its functions.
+Registering a contract allows your strategies to easily load the contracts by name.
 To do this you'll need it's contract address and ABI.

 For this example, add this to your `contracts.json` file: